randoop/randoop/README.txt

 2. Set RANDOOP_HOME to the point to Randoop's home directory (the directory containing this file).
-You may do this in a startup script like Daikon above.
+You may do this in a startup script, as you did with Daikon above.
 For example:

      export RANDOOP_HOME=$HOME/randoop

 3. Build Randoop.
+At the command line, type

+     make build

-   Run "make build", or it should build of the box in Eclipse.
+   or it should build out of the box in Eclipse.

 4. Run the tests.

-   Run "make tests".
+At the command line, type

+     make tests